mcinglis/c-style/readme.md

+#### 80 characters is a hard limit

+Sticking to 80 characters lets us size our editor windows to that size, and fit more on the screen.
+If you go over 80 characters, you're adding an extra burden on your readers.
+Treat 80 characters as a hard limit: no ifs or buts.

 #### Use `//` comments everywhere, never `/* ... */`

 Stick to single-line comments, and cut the complexity.
 Compared to single-line comments, multi-line comments: